 That required a lot of red food coloring… Which is how I ended up with one of these guys.

 Anyway, back to why you’re here… Baked donuts.
 Cakey donuts, in fact… Also known as “excuse to eat cake for breakfast.”
 You’re welcome.

 Your dry ingredients are pretty basic, but the wet ingredients are where things get interesting.
-You’re going to be using buttermilk, and although I’ve said before that you can make your own, I’m requiring it for this recipe (consider making these or stocking up on this with your leftover buttermilk).
+You’re going to be using buttermilk, and although I’ve said before that you can make your own, I’m requiring it for this recipe (consider making these cinnamon crunch scones with your leftover buttermilk).

 Once your batter is prepared, you’ll transfer it all to a large zip-top plastic bag, snip off the end, and pipe the donut wells about 2/3 to 3/4 of the way full.
 They’ll puff up a great deal, so don’t overfill them.

 Once the donuts are completely cool, top them however you like.
 I’m not a huge glaze fan, so I went light on my cream cheese glaze.
 I pretty much just use glaze as a vehicle for sprinkles.
 If you’re really into glaze, be my guest and load it up!
 If you prefer not to use a cream cheese glaze and just want plain vanilla, consider using the crackly glaze from my funfetti donuts.

 I used two kinds of sprinkles, but Betty’s red velvet cake ones were… Perfection.